-In March 2016, the FASB issued ASU 2016-09, which simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-ASU 2016-09 became effective for the Company on January 1, 2017.
-The adoption of this guidance did not have a material impact on the Company's Consolidated Financial Statements.
+In March 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update No. 2016-09 (ASU 2016-09).
+ASU 2016-09 simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
+ASU 2016-09 is effective for fiscal periods beginning after December 15, 2016, with early adoption permitted.
+The Company believes the ultimate adoption of this guidance will not have a material impact on its Consolidated Financial Statements.